 Be aware, I have been using these Frio bags on all my trips away.
 That's 7 months in total for South America and Asia.
 NONE of my insulin has died ever, and that's even when it's been out of the fridge over the recommended amount of time.
 That is a true testament to their ability to succeed in keeping your insulin working- and giving you one less thing to worry about when on an adventure!

-I brought 25 bottles of insulin with me, and I have around 20 left (I tripled over estimated) - remember insulin companies state that insulin dies when out of the fridge after 28 days- well Frio has completely stopped that from happening, as I have not a single issue with dead insulin yet.
+I brought 25 bottles of insulin with me to both South America and Asia and I typically overestimated on purpose.
+Remember insulin companies state that insulin dies when out of the fridge after 28 days- well Frio has completely stopped that from happening, as I have not a single issue with dead insulin yet.

 I don’t like having to fuss around my type one diabetes; I like to get what needs doing sorted, and enjoy my adventures.
 Knowing I haven’t had to worry about my insulin, terrified if it’s not in a fridge it will die, has completely taken the stress out of that aspect of this trip.